Speech-Language Pathology Master of Science (M.S.)

 Prerequisites for M.S. in Speech-Language Pathology

 - Applicants should have a bachelor's degree in Speech-Language Pathology and/or Audiology or similar field.

-- Applicants not having a relevant bachelor's degree are welcome to apply, but must have at least half of the prerequisites completed by the time the application is submitted.
+- Applicants not having a relevant bachelor's degree are welcome to apply, but must have at least 75 percent of the prerequisites completed prior to the first fall semester of the graduate program.
 Find more information here.